 - draft Administrative Measures on Data Security (the Draft Data Security Measures);

 - draft Measures for Security Assessment on Cross-Border Transfer of Personal Information (the Draft Personal Information Assessment Measures);

 - draft Information Security Technology Guidelines for Cross-Border Data Transfer Security Assessment (the Draft Security Assessment Guidelines);

-- draft Critical Information Infrastructure (CII) Security Protection Regulation (the Draft CII Regulations); and
+- Regulations on the Security Protection of Critical Information Infrastructure (CII) (the CII Regulations); and

 - other industry-specific regulations.